-In-Network Providers Out-of-Network Providers Individual deductible None \$250 Family deductible (not shown in the summary table) None \$500
+In-Network Providers Out-of-Network Providers Individual deductible \$750 Shared with in-network Family deductible (not shown in the summary table) \$1,500 Shared with in-network

 • Coinsurance.
-For some healthcare from out-of-network providers, you pay a percentage of the allowed amount, and the plan pays the rest.
+For some healthcare, you pay a percentage of the allowed amount, and the plan pays the rest.
 This booklet calls your percentage "coinsurance."
-You pay no coinsurance (0%) when you use an in-network provider.
+You pay less coinsurance for many benefits when you use an in-network provider.
 Your coinsurance is shown in the summary table.

-In-Network Providers Out-of-Network Providers Coinsurance 0% 40%
+In-Network Providers Out-of-Network Providers Coinsurance 10% 40%

-• Out-of-pocket maximum This is the most you pay each calendar year for any deductibles, copays and coinsurance.
+Out-of-pocket maximum This is the most you pay each calendar year for any deductibles, copays and coinsurance.
 Not all the amounts you have to pay count toward the out-of-pocket maximum, such as cost share for certain specialty drugs designated as non-essential health benefits that are included in the SaveOnSP program.
 See Important Plan Information for details.